rory-hayes/RayAIShopper/README.md

 - Shows item locations within the store
 - Provides "Find in Store" instead of checkout

-This wizard provides a solid foundation for a production-ready fashion assistant experience, with clean code architecture that can be easily extended with AI capabilities and backend integration.
+This wizard provides a solid foundation for a production-ready fashion assistant experience, with clean code architecture that can be easily extended with AI capabilities and backend integration.# Frontend update Sat Jun 21 19:54:30 IST 2025